jcolag/entropy-arbitrage/2022-09-22-coming-age.md

 Starfleet Academy also seems to praise threats of violence against officers.
 The academy also sees no ethical issues with traumatizing every teenager who walks through their door, or telling candidates that their performance on the examination doesn't matter, when other candidates have already succeeded.

-Nobody questions when a man conduction a critical investigation claims to have found nothing amiss, then asks to join the crew when his current gig ends, despite the appearance of [quid pro quo](https://en.wikipedia.org/wiki/Quid_pro_quo) bribery.
+Nobody questions when a man conduction a critical investigation claims to have found nothing amiss, then asks to join the crew when his current gig ends, despite the appearance of {% wiki Quid_pro_quo|quid pro quo|en %} bribery.

 ## Next